kwchurch/RAG/README.md

   <li>Test server.
 You should see "hello world" if the server is running when you click <a href="http://0.0.0.0:8000/cgi-bin/hello.py">here</a>.</li>
   <li>Click <a href="http://0.0.0.0:8000/cgi-bin/compare_and_contrast?ids=ACL:P89-1010,ACL:P98-2127">here</a> and wait about 10 seconds.
 Then you will see a json object that compares and contrasts two ACL papers.
     <p>
 The URL above takes two or more ids as input.
-These ids should refer to papers in Semantic Scholar sucha as:
+These ids should refer to papers in Semantic Scholar such as:

 <ol>
   <li>sha (40 byte hex); <a href="http://34.204.188.58//cgi-bin/lookup_paper?id=ea7886975510353c194303931b333af983a63ed7&fields=title,authors,citationCount,externalIds">example</a></li>